sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 ---
 layout: distill
 title: "Repurposing in AI: A Distinct Approach or an Extension of Creative Problem Solving?"
 description: "Creativity is defined as the ability to produce novel, useful, and surprising ideas.
 A sub area of creativity is creative problem solving, the capacity of an agent to discover novel and previously unseen ways to accomplish a task, according to its perspective.
-However, there is a related concept, repurposing, that has often been overlooked in the broader context of creative problem solving in AI.
-Repurposing involves identifying and utilizing existing objects, resources, or processes in innovative ways to address different problems.
-While these two concepts may seem distinct at first glance, recent studies in creativity in AI suggest that they may be more closely intertwined than previously thought.
-By examining the underlying mechanisms and cognitive processes involved in both creative problem solving and repurposing, we can begin to understand how these approaches complement each other."
+While creative problem solving has been extensively studied in AI, the related concept of repurposing - identifying and utilizing existing resources in innovative ways to address different problems from their intended purpose - has received less formal attention.
+This paper presents a theoretical framework that distinguishes repurposing from creative problem solving by formalizing both approaches in terms of conceptual spaces, resource properties, and goal achievement mechanisms.
+We demonstrate that while creative problem solving involves expanding the conceptual space through transformation functions, repurposing operates within existing conceptual spaces by leveraging shared properties of available resources.
+This formalization provides new insights into how these two approaches to problem-solving differ in their fundamental mechanisms while potentially complementing each other in practical applications."
 date: 2025-04-28
 future: true
 htmlwidgets: true